Monty Hall: Monty Hall Problem

 Hall's name is used in a probability puzzle known as the "Monty Hall problem".
 The name was conceived by statistician Steve Selvin who used the title in describing a probability problem to Scientific American in 1975 based on one of the games on Let's Make a Deal, and more popularized when it was presented in a weekly national newspaper column by Marilyn vos Savant in 1990.

-A host ("Monty") provides a player with three doors, one containing a valuable prize and the other two containing a "gag", valueless prize.
+A host ("Monty") provides a player with three doors, one containing a valuable prize and the other two containing a "gag" valueless prize.
 The contestant is offered a choice of one of the doors without knowledge of the content behind them.
 "Monty", who knows which door has the prize, opens a door that the player did not select that has a gag prize, and then offers the player the option to switch from their choice to the other remaining unopened door.
 The probability problem arises from asking if the player should switch to the unrevealed door.

-Mathematically, the problem shows that a player switching to the other door has a 2/3 chance of winning under standard conditions, but this is a counterintuitive effect of switching one's choice of doors, and the problem gained wide attention due to conflicting views following vos Savant's publication, with many asserting that the probability of winning had dropped to 1/2 if one switched.
-A number of other solutions become possible if the problem setup is outside of the "standard conditions" defined by vos Savant: that the host equally selects one of the two gag prize doors if the player had first picked the winning prize, and the offer to switch is always presented.
+Mathematically, the problem shows that a player switching to the other door has a 2/3 chance of winning under standard conditions, but this is a counterintuitive effect of switching one's choice of doors, and the problem gained wide attention due to conflicting views following Marilyn vos Savant's publication, with many asserting that the probability of winning had dropped to 1/2 if one switched.
+A number of other solutions become possible if the problem setup is outside of the "standard conditions" defined by Marilyn vos Savant: that the host equally selects one of the two gag prize doors if the player had first picked the winning prize, and the offer to switch is always presented.